-Israel, Hamas clash over Gaza, then truce reached
+Israel bombs Gaza, positions troops after rocket attack near Tel Aviv

-GAZA/JERUSALEM (Reuters) - Israel mounted air strikes on the Palestinian enclave of Gaza and deployed extra troops to the border on Monday in response to the longest-range Hamas rocket attack to cause casualties in years.
+GAZA/JERUSALEM (Reuters) - Israel launched air strikes in the Gaza Strip and deployed extra troops to the border on Monday, promising a strong response to the longest-range Palestinian rocket attack to cause casualties in years.

-After a day of intense fighting across the border, Israel and Hamas agreed to an Egyptian-mediated ceasefire, Palestinian officials said.
-The border appeared to have calmed down by night-time.

-“An agreement on a ceasefire was reached between Palestinian factions and Israel upon Egyptian mediation,” a senior Palestinian official told Reuters on condition of anonymity.

-Hamas TV also reported that a ceasefire agreement had been reached.
-Israeli officials did not comment on the report.

-Monday’s violence began when seven Israelis were wounded near Tel Aviv by a morning rocket attack.
-The Gaza health ministry said five Palestinians were later wounded by a wave of retaliatory strikes.
+Seven Israelis were wounded near Tel Aviv by the morning rocket attack.
+The Gaza health ministry said five Palestinians were wounded by the initial wave of retaliatory strikes.

 Dozens of explosions rocked the coastal enclave and ambulance sirens echoed through the night.

-In one Gaza neighbourhood, people rushed to by bread in anticipation of a long escalation.
-The office of the Islamist movement’s leader Ismail Haniyeh was one of the initial targets hit, although he was likely to have been evacuated in advance.
+In one Gaza neighbourhood, people rushed to buy bread in anticipation of a long escalation.
+The office of Islamist movement Hamas’s leader Ismail Haniyeh was one of the initial targets hit, although he was likely to have been evacuated in advance.

 Sirens also rang out in Israeli towns near the border, sending residents running for shelter as a barrage of short-range rockets was launched into Israel.
 No casualties were reported.

+The escalation appeared to be the biggest in at least four months, and potentially one of the biggest since Israel last went to war against Hamas five years ago.

-The escalation came just two weeks before an election in which Prime Minister Benjamin Netanyahu is fighting for his political life after a decade in power, campaigning on a tough line against Palestinian militants.
+It comes just two weeks before an election in which Prime Minister Benjamin Netanyahu is fighting for his political life after a decade in power, campaigning on a tough line against Palestinian militants.
 Beset by corruption scandals, he faces a strong challenge from a centrist coalition led by a top general.

 Netanyahu cut short a visit to the United States, saying he would fly home right after meeting President Donald Trump.